 “This is hopeless.”

 Believers begin the Christian walk hopeful and exhilarated.
-We have high ideals.
-And then the next day, we fail.
+We have incredibly high expectations for ourselves.
+But the next day, we fail.
+We fall into sin.
 We give up.
-We fall deeper into sin.
-And then the process starts again.
+And then the process starts all over again.

-The ideals we have for ourselves are not realistic.
+Friends, some of the ideals you have for yourself may not be realistic.
 You can’t be deep in sin one day and totally in love with Christ the next.
-This relationship takes time.
+It’ll take time for you to grow as a believer.
+But you also can’t continue in sin and expect to experience growth.

-Don’t be too hard on yourself.
-But be hard enough on yourself.
-There is a balance.
+Don’t be too hard on yourself but be hard enough on yourself.
+There’s definitely a balance.

 However at that time, when you did not know God, you were slaves to those which by nature are not gods.
 But now that you have come to know God, or rather to be known by God, how is it that you turn back again to the weak and elementary principles, to which you want to be enslaved all over again?
 (Galatians 4:8-9 NASB)

 - We set our ideals too high.
 We’re never going to be perfect, and it takes time to go from feeling trapped in sin to feeling free in Christ.
-A firm, dependent relationship with God takes a long time to develop, and it never stops developing.
+A deep, genuine relationship with God takes a long time to develop and will never stop developing.

 - We give up when we fail.
-When we fall into a certain sin again, we condemn ourselves and criticize ourselves.
+When we keep falling into a particular sin, we condemn ourselves.
 We give up trying because we feel like we’ll never get it right (and with that attitude, we won’t).

 As obedient children, do not be conformed to the former lusts which were yours in your ignorance, but like the Holy One who called you, be holy yourselves in all your behavior; because it is written, “You shall be holy, for I am holy.”
 (1 Peter 1:14-16 NASB)

 Your messy room can be cleaned up over time, but it won’t stay clean.
-It will get dirty.
-Realize this fact now before you get yourself all in a tizzy.
+It’s important to realize this before you set unrealistically high expectations.
 Simply try to be holy.
 Try to be obedient.
-You won’t get it right every time.
+Try to honor God.
+You won’t get it right every time, but the more you depend on Him and seek to please Him, the longer your room will stay clean.